cshiv/percona-toolkit/src/go/pt-k8s-debug-collector/README.rst

 ``--client``

 Path to kubernetes client.
-Default 'kubectl' is used --client is not set
+Default 'kubectl' is used if --client is not set

 ``--forwardport``